Concerns about difficulties and additional needs may become apparent from a very early age or at any point in a child or

 After discussion with parents or carers about any concerns, a referral for assessment may be made by those concerned to a specific relevant professional or for a multi – disciplinary assessment.

 If, following initial identification of need, support and review there remain ongoing concerns additional assessment and advice may be required.
-All requests for this, for all age groups, are made using the Early Help Assessment form.
-The electronic version of this is known as EHiT.
-This is available to all Wandsworth's professionals and educational settings.
+All requests for this, for all age groups, are made via the Referral to Universal Services Portal.

 If the child or young person attends school or college, the request may be sent directly to an additional service, for example the Schools and Community Psychology Service.
 Where appropriate, the Special Educational Needs Coordinator (SENCo) of the school or setting should convene a Team Around the Child (TAC) meeting involving the parents or carers and child or young person in order to continue to plan and review the outcomes of the support being provided.

 The school or educational setting should continue to use an ‘assess, plan, do review’ approach over time to continue their assessment, with the support of external professionals as appropriate and review the outcomes of the strategies and adaptations to teaching approaches put in place in order to address the child or young person’s needs.